 These attacks threaten a valuable program and reinforce racial discrimination that was baked into Medicaid from the beginning.
 When it comes to expansion, we’ve reached the limit of what economics-based rational self-interest arguments can do, because the remaining opposition isn’t rational, it’s rooted in deeply held prejudices.

 Our Raising Women’s Voices initiative starts at the grassroots, and organizes across race and class.
 Join us in working to make Medicaid a true safety net for all, so people don’t have to wait until they’re 65 to get the coverage they need and deserve.
 Learn More

-Cynthia Pearson is the NWHN’s Executive Director.
-She thanks Sarah Christopherson for useful discussions and feedback.
+Special thanks to Sarah Christopherson for useful discussions and feedback.

 Cindy Pearson has served as the NWHN’s Executive Director for 25 years.
 One of the most respected women’s health advocates in the country, she regularly testifies before Congress, the NIH, and the FDA.
 Cindy is often featured as a consumer expert on women’s health issues in news publications and for conferences and currently serves as President of the Board of Directors for Women’s Health Specialists.